 By sourcing yarn produced by small-scale farmers, dyers, and spinners, Tolt manifests an idealized version of a pre-industrial time.
 It links buyer with producer, and stands in contrast to the standardized, mechanized, and globalized modern means of garment production.
-In this way, Tolt boldly claims that it is still possible to know exactly where one’s clothes came from, and, more importantly, to feel proud about it.
+Tolt boldly claims that it is still possible to know exactly where one’s clothes came from and, more importantly, to feel proud about it.

 The act of knitting itself resists the modern proclivity for overstimulation; it demands patience, consistency, and long-term commitment to a singular task.
 Knitters accept delayed gratification, as projects can often take weeks or months.
 They learn to find pleasure in the process of creation, rather than solely in the product of their labor.

-We at NT&S value small businesses here in our local community in the Snoqualmie Valley, and admire Tolt Yarn.
+We at NT&S value small local businesses here in the Snoqualmie Valley and admire Tolt Yarn.
 We’re inspired by Anna’s ability to bring people together to collaborate, laugh, and find joy in making.

 Anna was born and raised in Hawaii, and moved to Seattle to study portrait and fashion photography at The Art Institute.
-It was there that she met her husband, Greg, who now works as a carpenter/contractor (he built many of the shelves and display cases in Tolt, and remodeled the brick and mortar before it opened).
+It was there that she met her husband, Greg, who now works as a carpenter/contractor (he built many of the shelves and display cases in Tolt and remodeled the brick and mortar before it opened).

 After staying home for twelve years with her four children, Anna was ready to reenter the workforce.
 Anna had begun knitting in her early 20s, and had long-harbored a passion for the craft and its intimate community.
 Like many dedicated knitters, Anna dreamed of owning her own yarn shop and creating a place where makers could gather to laugh, craft, and offer support.

 The popularity of the small-town yarn shop has grown ever since, in part due to Anna and Greg’s social media prowess.
 One of Anna’s daughters originally established the account to help document the renovation of the shop; Anna and Greg now harness their dual backgrounds in photography to capture the warmth, simplicity, and rustic beauty of Tolt’s products and the surrounding Snoqualmie Valley.

 From Tolt’s inception, Anna has been dedicated to connecting knitters with the stories behind their yarn (you can read many of these in Tolt Yarn and Wool's book, Farm to Needle: Stories of Wool).
 When Anna began knitting, she was disappointed to discover that the yarn options available to her were mostly made outside of the country and were constituted solely of synthetic fibers.
 Anna believes that synthetic, mass-produced fibers should be a slice of a diverse menu of fiber options that includes natural fibers and yarn made in the US.

-Jeff and Katya Rogers are members of this small but growing community; the couple founded Aspen Hollow Sheep Station in the Snoqualmie Valley to produce 100% grass-fed, organic lamb.
-Anna met Jeff while driving in the Valley one day, and discovered that Aspen Hollow had no outlet for their vast stores of high-quality fleeces.
+Jeff and Katya Rogers are members of this small but growing community.
+The couple originally founded Aspen Hollow Sheep Station in the Snoqualmie Valley to produce 100% grass-fed, organic lamb.
+Anna met Jeff while driving in the Valley one day and discovered that Aspen Hollow had no outlet for their vast stores of high-quality fleeces.

-...simply means knowing where your yarn came from and who helped it get to you along the way… Feeling connected with the origins of our yarn increases the satisfaction and joy we experience with our projects.
+Simply means knowing where your yarn came from and who helped it get to you along the way… Feeling connected with the origins of our yarn increases the satisfaction and joy we experience with our projects.
 With so many incredibly passionate, hard-working, and talented people in this industry sharing their experiences, that process is becoming increasingly transparent, allowing us to better see and feel that connection.